ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 | 1 | 24 | 12 |
 | 2 | 62 | 3 |

-2. Different rows in the column refer to **different taxa**: in this case, you must also have a Taxa column and the ''taxon_field'' descriptor needs to contain the field name of the appropriate Taxa column.
+2. Different rows in the column refer to **different taxa**: in this case, you must also have a Taxa column and the `taxon_field` descriptor needs to contain the field name of the appropriate Taxa column.

  Example: Observation counts with different taxa in rows